rvl-lab-utoronto/backwards-reachability/index.md

 - ### HelperOC toolbox (written by Sylvia Herbert, Mo Chen and others) <br /> [*MATLAB* ]

-  This is a matlab toolbox (that uses another toolbox) to compute backwards reachable sets.
+  This is a MATLAB toolbox (that uses another toolbox) to compute backwards reachable sets.
 Currently it is the most well documented and easiest to use.

-  If you don't know how to install toolboxes in matlab you can find [basic matlab tutorials here][]{:target="_blank"} but I think you'd be better off just asking someone who knows matlab to spend 30 minutes showing you the basics.
+  If you don't know how to install toolboxes in MATLAB you can find [basic MATLAB tutorials here][]{:target="_blank"} but I think you'd be better off just asking someone who knows MATLAB to spend 30 minutes showing you the basics.

   Steps:

-  1. Install matlab
+  1. Install MATLAB
   2. Follow the instructions to download and install the [levelset toolbox][]{:target="_blank"}
   3. Follow the instructions to download and install the [helperOC toolbox][]{:target="_blank"}
   4. In the helperOC repo, there is a file called [tutorial.m][]{:target="-blank"} that goes through the basics of using the toolbox.
 You should experiment with it until you feel comfortable.

-  Here are some questions I asked [Sylvia Herbert][]{:target="_blank"} while I was working on this, you may treat it as a
+  Here are some questions I asked [Sylvia Herbert][]{:target="_blank"} while I was working on this, you may treat it as a guidance and it may provide some clarifications.

   [Sylvia Herbert]: http://sylviaherbert.com/